TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Cache (Cache Backend, Frontend Cache)*

         Caches are used to improve website performance by storing frequently accessed data.
-TYPO3 has multiple caches for various performance relevant areas in both for the frontend and the backend usage.
+TYPO3 has multiple caches for various performance relevant areas in both for the frontend and backend.

     ..  _cache-tags:
     -   *Cache Tags*